 Once again, preference in relation to the weight of a cricket bat will come down to the individual player.
 Strength is clearly going to be important and only the bulkier players will be happy with bats at that 3lb point.
 However, it’s not definite that a stronger batsman should buy a heavier bat.
 Once again, style of play will have the final say in this respect.

 Power hitters should, in general, look for more weight while those stroke players with a lighter touch would look towards the lower end of those weight scales.
+However, we can safely agree on that if not in the right hands, heavier bats could hinder correct stroke play and the more precision-focused techniques.
+It’s good to know that Kashmir willow bats are considered generally heavier compared to English willow bats of the same size.

 Another important point to consider is the ‘sweet spot’.
 This is defined as the point on the bat which makes the most effective contact with the ball.
 Players will instinctively know when they’ve hit the ball in the sweet spot as the ball is timed better and travels further.